rcsgrv/EclipseSoftwareHelpDesk/README.md

 - Create, view, edit, and delete tickets
 - Facilitate communication between users with comments
-- Secure registration and login with password hashing
+- Secure registration and login with password hashing and two-factor authentication (2FA)
+- Role-base access control (RBAC) to enhance security by enforcing the principle of least privilege
+- User management allowing for the promotion/demotion of user roles
-- Responsive and accessible user interface styled with CSS and HTML
+- Responsive and accessible user interface designed with CSS, HTML, and JavaScript
 - Flash alerts for real-time feedback on user actions (success/error)
 - Paginated ticket listings
 - Dynamic ticket forms with input validation
 - Modular and maintainable codebase using Flask blueprints
 - Built-in SQLite database managed via SQLAlchemy ORM (Object Relational Mapper)
 - Clean separation of concerns between models, routes, and templates
+- Integration tests covering core functionality developed using Pytest

 ## Technologies Used